Reinfosec-Resploit/Resploit/README.md

+# 🛰️ Resploit- Understanding Telecom networks and analyzing the security of core networks in a telecom deployment

-# 🛰️ Resploit - Telecom Network Pentesting Toolkit
+# Resploit — A Telecom Network Penetration Testing Framework

 **Resploit** is a telecom network penetration testing toolkit designed for evaluating the security posture of modern 5G core networks.
 Built using real-world telecom stacks like Free5GC, this project simulates and tests vulnerabilities in the Next Generation Core (NGC) through crafted attack modules, custom analysis tools, and live demos.
 It aims to empower researchers, telecom engineers, and security enthusiasts with better understanding and control over 5G deployments.